AnnabelWei/FinTech_AIAssistant_Development/Example.md

 ## Conclusion

 By following this development plan and utilising the specified technologies and tools, can create a secure and efficient AI assistant to support customer service representatives in a fintech startup.
-This AI assistant will have knowledge of various internal documents and utilise a knowledge-based question-answering system to provide real-time answers to customer queries, while addressing data privacy concerns through encryption, access control, tokenisation, and secure communication protocols when interacting with external APIs on the Amazon Web Services (AWS) cloud platform.
-Continuous monitoring and updates will ensure the reliability and effectiveness of the AI assistant over time.
+This AI assistant will have knowledge of various internal documents and utilise a combination of a knowledge-based question-answering system, a rule-based system, and data privacy measures to provide accurate and reliable assistance to customers while ensuring data privacy and security.

 ## Code Snippets